 Some ships are floating cities with over 5,000 people on board.
 Larger ships have more facilities and activities but are limited as to which ports they use.
 The smaller the cruise ship, the more flexibility is possible.
 Smaller ships will stop in smaller (and thus less overrun) ports, like Antigua.

 Do you want to be pampered in a luxurious spa with gorgeous scenic views?
 Do you want to spend time in casinos, doing physical activities, lounging by the pool?
 After deciding on your destination, itinerary, and cruise ship size, it is worth digging deeper and comparing onboard amenities, services, and facilities.

 Some people opt for a minimalist cabin with the expectation of experiencing all that the ship has to offer.
 Others want a luxurious cabin with an ocean balcony.

 See also 8 Great Tips for Selecting a Cruise

 Are you looking for an elegant experience with fine dining and dressing up for meals?
 Would you prefer a more casual environment?
 Or a mix?
 See 8.
 Cruise Line Personality below.
 Note that cruise line ads project the persona of the cruise vacation experience.
 This is true whether it is a brochure, TV ad, internet ad, or their website.

-Cruise lines annually spend millions of dollars designing ads for the right audience.
+Cruise lines spend millions of dollars annually designing ads for the right audience.
 Their ads may show people limbo dancing or an elderly couple enjoying scenic nature views; that is the cruise’s personality.
 You will be disappointed if you select a cruise that does not match your personality.
 This may be the most important factor.

-Well, those are eight factors for selecting the right cruise vacation.
-I did not even mention cost, which for many travelers is the most important factor for choosing a cruise.
+Note that I did not even mention cost, which for many travelers is the most important factor for choosing a cruise.